ntampellini/TSCoDe/docs/examples.rst

     DIST(a=2.135)

-    maleimide.xyz 0a 5x
+    maleimide.xyz 0A 5x
     opt> HCOOH.xyz 4x 1y
-    csearch> dienamine.xyz 6a 23y
+    csearch> dienamine.xyz 6A 23y

-    # First pairing (a) is the C-C reactive distance
+    # First pairing (A) is the C-C reactive distance
     # Second and third pairings (x, y) are the
     # hydrogen bonds bridging the two partners.

-    # Reactive pairings (a, b, c) will refine to the imposed values (here a=2.135 A)
+    # Fixed constraints (A, UPPERCASE letters) will refine to the imposed values (here a=2.135 A)
-    # Non-reactive pairings (x ,y ,z) will relax to an optimal value
+    # Interaction constraints (x, y, lowercase letters) will relax to an optimal value

     # opt> - structure of HCOOH.xyz will be optimized before running TSCoDe
     # csearch> - A conformational search will be performed on dienamine.xyz before running TSCoDe